OSGeoLabBp/tutorials/english/gawk/gawk_for_beginners.rst

     }

 A general block of a gawk program consists of two parts a pattern and a code block.
+Usually `regular expressions <regexp.rst>`_ are used in the pattern.
+The *BEGIN*
-Usually regular expressions are used in the pattern.
-The *BEGIN* pattern is similar to the *END* pattern we used befire, but is is executed once, before the processing starts.
+pattern is similar to the *END* pattern we used before, but it is executed once, before the processing starts.
 Copy the code above into the *m52coo.awk* file.
-Lest's convert *sample.m5* file to a coordinate list.
+Let's convert *sample.m5* file to a coordinate list.

 .. code:: bash